Goal Setting, GPA Calculator & GPA Tracker

-Some students will be required to or willinging choose to pursue additional foreign language courses beyond NC State’s Foreign Language Proficiency requirement.
+Some students will be required to or willingly choose to pursue additional foreign language courses beyond NC State’s Foreign Language Proficiency requirement.
 Students may need to take a Foreign Language Placement Test to see what course they should begin in at NC State.
 All students wishing to take courses in the foreign language they studied in high school must take a Foreign Language Placement Test to determine their starting point.
-The Foreign Language Department offers placement tests in Chinese, Spanish, German, Latin and French.
+The foreign language department offers placement tests in Chinese, Spanish, German, Latin, and French.
 For all other languages, contact Dr. Dudley Marchi (firstname.lastname@example.org).

 For certification of native fluency, students will need to contact Dr. Dudley Marchi (email@example.com) with their full name, NC State student ID number, major, student’s language of proficiency and a brief background on how this was achieved.